Mr. & Mrs. X: Plot

 Gambit & Rogue try to enjoy their wedding reception, but are teleported to Mojoverse.
 Rogue is comatose due to the fear gripping her with her new uncontrollable powers, so Spiral, who is enslaved by Mojo, helps her review her inner psyche in exchange for Gambit finding her missing soul shard.
-Rogue is called away from Captain Marvel, so Gambit then travels to meet with his father Jean-Luc, but gets captured by Candra, the new head of the Assassin's Guild and Bella Donna, his ex-wife and chief of the Thieves' Guild.
+Rogue is called away from Captain Marvel, so Gambit then travels to meet with his father Jean-Luc, but is captured by Candra, the new head of the Assassin's Guild and Bella Donna, his ex-wife and chief of the Thieves' Guild.
 Candra betrays Bella Donna, and Rogue and Jean-Luc come to the rescue.
 The series concludes with Rogue and Gambit finally able to enjoy some time alone.

 Critical reception

-The series received generally positive reviews, averaging 8.3 out of 10 according to review aggregator Comic Book Roundup.